 Instead of shooing them from these spots, create a dedicated sensory spot for your cat to explore, sit and even nap.

 You can use a basket or box and put it near a window or vent and put a new material in it each week.
 Anything from an old t-shirt to packaging paper can be intriguing for a cat and it doesn’t have to be soft and comfortable.
 If your cat doesn’t like it, they just won’t sleep on it.

 7. Pet Picnic

 Picnics are always fun, and you can do this one outside in your backyard or on your living room floor.
-Create a cosy spot with some of your pet’s favorite toys and some boxes or containers with your pet’s favorite food, treats and toys inside.
+Create a cosy spot with some of your pet’s favourite toys and some boxes or containers with your pet’s favourite food, treats and toys inside.